 This course will challenge the student to effectively apply teaching methodology, biblical exegesis, and critical thinking skills in reference to the Christian education of children.
 Students will evaluate different forms of curriculum and assess the educational structure in which these curricula are used.
-Prerequisite: Any MT-WV course, MT-MN 236 and Junior Standing or Departmental Approval.
+Prerequisite: MT-BI 100, MT-MN 236 and Junior Standing or Departmental Approval.